Secure your devices

 - Keep an eye on your LuxTrust token

-The Luxtrust token provides six-digit numbers which are valid for a limited period (One Time Password).
+The Luxtrust token and the LuxTrust mobile app provide six-digit numbers which are valid for a limited period (One Time Password).
 This number, combined with your User ID and password, will strongly authenticate your identity.
-It also allows each of your transactions to be validated.
-You are therefore recommended to keep your Luxtrust token in a safe place.
+They also allow each of your transactions to be validated.
+You are therefore recommended to keep your Luxtrust Token and your smartphone in a safe place.

 The smartcard and Luxtrust signing stick also provide a high level authentication and validation.
 Connect these elements to your computer in order to use them.
 As they could theoretically be the object of a sophisticated threat through malware installed on your computer, it is recommended to unplug them from the USB port when they are not in use.